piiq/helyx-os-for-mac/README.md

 **Share folder with Docker engine**

-⚠️ Before you do your the first launch of the container you should make the ofuser folder accessible to Docker.
+⚠️ Before you do your the first launch of the container you should make the `workDir` folder accessible to Docker.

 ```
 ├── helyx-os-for-mac